steveostudios/Groups-Export/readme.txt

 == Description ==

 Easy CSV (Comma Separated Value) export of user data, sorted by [itthinx Groups plugin](http://www.itthinx.com/plugins/groups/).
 Data includes User ID, Email, First Name, Last Name, and First and Last Name.
-You can set your delimiter (comma, colon, semicolon, pipe, caret, tab), and, if there is only one field selected you can export as onn-line.
+You can set your delimiter (comma, colon, semicolon, pipe, caret, tab), and, if there is only one field selected you can export as one-line.

 == Installation ==